 Music is more than just notes and melodies.
 It’s the rhythm and meter that give the music its pulse, making us tap our feet and move to the beat.
+In the world of Curated News and Trends, staying informed about the latest insights in music can deepen our understanding of these elements.
 Understanding rhythm and meter is like learning the heartbeat of music.
 Find out what these terms mean and how they work together to create the music we love.

 What is Rhythm?